raspdevpy/ccdoc/guide/Other/syntax.md

 ::: danger Disclaimer!
 The Syntax has been inspired from BDFD originally.

 We are not affiliated with BDFD.
-But we're using their syntax
+But we're using a similar syntax
 :::

 ## Syntax Explanation